couchbase/n1k1/README.md

 - NEST - a kind of join

+- INTERSECT ALL behavior different than postgres, which has "X INTERSECT ALL Y" produce a number of duplicates which is MIN(X, Y), and n1k1 instead behavior produces MAX(X, Y).

 - subqueries & correlated subqueries?
   - these should just be yet another expression
   - analysis of non-correlated vs correlated subqueries should be